Test your palate and guess the origins of these sweet and savoury snacks from Little Portugal bakeries and coffee shops.

 In recent years, the neighbourhood has gentrified as young professionals from various backgrounds have bought up the homes of first-generation Portuguese Canadians who decamped to suburban Mississauga and Brampton.
 However, a generous number of shops and services remain, maintaining the character of the community.

-Next, stroll the strip and sample these snacks.
-Challenge yourself to guess where they’re from: Portugal or Brazil?
+Ready for some stellar snacking?
+Stroll the strip and challenge yourself to guess where these classic Little Portugal snacks are from: Portugal or Brazil?

 Rissóis de camarão